Skip to main content

 Again, click 'Save and Set Live' and now this 3rd automation will show underneath the 'Catch-all Journey'.

-You can keep going like this to build out as many automations as you'd like to live in any particular journey.
+You can keep going like this to build out as many automations as you'd like to live in any particular journey as in the examples below:

-You'll see that at the moment the two action choices you have are 'Email' or 'Task'.
-The other two are greyed out for now but will be live in the next few weeks.
-These other task types are:
+You'll see that at the moment the three action choices you have are 'Email', 'Task' or 'In App Message'.
+The TeamUp SMS is greyed out for now but will be live in the next few weeks.

 'SMS' - This is through our TeamUp integration and will give you the option to send out SMS / text messages directly to members as part of your automation process.